 Their life cycle begins with a female ladybugs laying groups of tiny yellow eggs on the underside of leaves.
 When hatched, the larvae emerge looking like black and yellow tiny alligators.
 In this stage, these beetles feeds on aphids, whiteflies, thrips, spider mites, and many other pests at an unprecedented rate.
 It’s similar to, but not as voracious as the Lacewing during this stage.
 The ladybug larvae molts around 4 times before the pupa stage, metamorphosizing into the easily identified flying friend.

-Yes, these are not native to North America, but have been deliberately or accidentally introduced outside of Asia to control aphids.
+Yes, the ladybugs in the photo are not native to North America and appear to have been deliberately introduced by the USDA during the 1970s to control aphids and other pests.
+They spread out of control.
+This is not good for native populations in the United States.
 To some degree, that means goodbye to the native ladybug, Coccinella Septempunctata, in places like the UK and US.

 How to identify